Nikhilkaware36/Shadowsender/README.md

 🚀 Introduction

-ShadowSender allows you to send anonymous scare mails using either saved SMTP credentials or saved email credentials (like Gmail).
+ShadowSender allows you to send anonymous scare mails using either saved SMTP credentials or saved email credentials (like Gmail,protonmail , etc).

 Perfect for: